 (Offered as ENGL 384 and FAMS 382) As one of our most dominant, even omnipresent media forms, television is something most of us experience every day.
 But Television Studies scholarship does not always take on the question of “experience” as a central part of its analysis.
 This course will take experience as the central component of our study.
 The first unit of the course will consider phenomenological approaches to television criticism, centering on those elements of televisual form that delineate an experience different from other media.
 Our second unit will focus on historical experience, with an emphasis on Civil Rights era television, African-American productions and/or stars, and African-American audiences.
 Our third and final unit will consider the platforms and devices through which we experience television in order to query how “television experience” changes over time and what elements of it have remained constant.
 The course will blend lecture and discussion.
 Readings will be both theoretical and historical.
 Students will produce regular reading summaries, two formal essays, and a digital final project.

 Requisite: A previous fiction-writing workshop.
 Admission with consent of the instructor.
 Limited to 10 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Fall semester.
-Professor Frank.2017-18: Offered in Fall 2017
+Spring semester.
+Professor Frank.2018-19: Offered in Spring 2019

 In this course, we’ll explore the history (and the fantasy) of the performing machine on stage, on screen, and beyond.
 It’s easy to think of technologies as dead things that enhance the live performances of humans.
 This course will ask you to do something harder: to find the liveness in a machine and to take its agency seriously.
 We will watch how new technologies tangle with humans in performance, and we will ask: what happens when human actors begin to accept a new technology as their scene partner–or their identity?